waynegramlich/Fab/Apex.md

 Arguments:
   * *corners* (Sequence[Union[Vector, ApexPoint, BoundBox, ApexBox]]):
-    A sequence of points/corners to enclose by the bounding box.
+    A sequence of points/corners to enclose by the box.

 Raises:
   * ValueError: For bad or empty corners.